DichterDev/SWP2022-23/ReactProject/solarsystem/README.md

 ## Setup the project

-**Disclaimer: This only word on Windows, for Linux everything has to be setup manually**
+**Disclaimer: This only works on Windows, for Linux/Mac everything has to be setup manually**

 ### `yarn`